 Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

-Try using these 18 powerful and in depth life coaching questions as part of your intake process.
-They will save lots of getting to know you conversations and give you (and your clients) valuable insight and a flying start beginning to the coaching journey.
+Try using some these 18 powerful, in-depth life coaching questions during your intake process with new clients.
+They’ll save time on those initial “getting to know you” conversations and give both you and your clients valuable insights—and a strong start to the coaching journey.

-I also show you how to present the benefit of answering these questions to the client.
+I’ll also show you how to enrol your clients in the benefits of answering these questions and share a sample introduction.

 FYI: I may receive commissions at no cost to you.
 I participate in the Amazon Services LLC Associates Program.
 More...

-The feedback I've had is that answering these questions was really valuable in helping them get clarity on where they are and where they want to go with coaching to compliment what we may have discussed during their Discovery Session.
+I've had feedback from clients that considering and answering these questions was really valuable in helping them get clarity on where they are and where they want to go with coaching.
+It added depth to what we may have briefly discussed during their Discovery Session.

-Of course you don’t have to stick exactly to the life coaching questions I've suggested, or use them all, so feel free to add your own version which might be relevant to your coaching niche or speciality.
+Of course you don’t have to stick exactly to the life coaching questions I've suggested, or use them all, so feel free to add your own version which might be relevant to your coaching style, niche or specialty.

-Also a client may choose not to answer a specific questions.
+A client may choose not to answer a specific question.
 Don't force it.
-Just maybe question for the reason or leave it alone to mention further, when appropriate, further down the coaching journey.
+Just gently question for the reason they are reluctant to answer with no pressure, or leave it alone.
+You can always mention it at a later, appropriate, time further down the coaching journey.

 Hi ........

-"I'd like you to reflect on the following questions about yourself.
-They help me get to know you, save session time and really help our coaching to get off to a powerful flying start.
+"I'd like you to reflect on the following life coaching questions about yourself.
+They help me get to know you better, save session time and can really get your coaching to get off to a powerful flying start.

 Answer what you can the best you can.
 Even if you find some of these thought-provoking questions challenging, try and answer them anyway.

-The answers will allow me to get to quickly know you better and enable me to coach you more powerfully.
-The answers may also give you some great insights you hadn't realised.
+The answers will allow me to get to quickly get to know you better and enable me to coach you more powerfully.
+The answers may also give you some great insights into yourself you hadn't realized.

-We will debrief your answers, where necessary, at our first session."
+We will debrief your answers, as necessary, at our first session."

-And ideal time to present these intake questions is you are talking to them at the wrap up of the successful Discovery Session and you set the date of the first formal session.
-Let them know you are sending the questions and get their commitment to send them back before the first session.
+The best time to explain the intake questions is at the end of a successful life coaching Discovery Session when you set the date for the first official session.
+Explain the benefits, and ask them to save time to send the answers back before the first session.

-You can also personally explain the benefits as well and the written introduction.
-It's also useful to send a follow up text reminder about the session and the questions.
+It’s also helpful to send a quick text reminder about the session time and the questions.

 If you find it a challenge thinking of the right questions to ask in any coaching situation, 555 Powerful Questions for Coaching, Mentoring and Leading at Work by Mauricio Vasquez is a handy book to invest in for all areas of coaching.